zoranzaric/bup/README.md

     We'll have to do it in a totally different way.
 There are lots of options.
 For now: make sure you've got lots of disk space :)

+    UPDATE: With `bup repack` you actually can prune away old backups.
+Making backups unreachable from backup-sets doesn't have a UI yet though and is left as an exercise for the reader. *hint* *hint* `git filter-branch` can be useful for this.

  - bup has never been tested on anything but Linux, MacOS, and Windows+Cygwin.

     There's nothing that makes it *inherently* non-portable, though, so